Legal Topics

 About Charlottesville,Virginia

 Charlottesville, colloquially known as C'ville, is an independent city in Virginia, United States.
 It is the seat of government of Albemarle County, which surrounds the city, though the two are separate legal entities.
 It is named after Queen Charlotte.
-At the 2020 census, the population of the city was 46,553.
+At the 2020 census, the city's population was 46,553.
 The Bureau of Economic Analysis combines the City of Charlottesville with Albemarle County for statistical purposes, bringing its population to approximately 160,000.
 Charlottesville is the heart of the Charlottesville metropolitan area, which includes Albemarle, Buckingham, Fluvanna, Greene, and Nelson counties.
 Charlottesville was the home of two U.S. presidents, Thomas Jefferson and James Monroe.
-During their terms as Governor of Virginia, they lived in Charlottesville, and traveled to and from Richmond, along the 71-mile (114 km) historic Three Notch'd Road.
+During their terms as Governors of Virginia, they lived in Charlottesville and traveled to and from Richmond, along the 71-mile historic Three Notch'd Road.
 Orange, located 26 miles (42 km) northeast of the city, was the hometown of President James Madison.
 The University of Virginia, founded by Jefferson, straddles the city's southwestern border.
-Jefferson's home and primary plantation, Monticello, located 3 miles (5 km) southeast of the city, is, along with the University of Virginia, a UNESCO World Heritage Site, attracting thousands of tourists from across the country every year.
+Jefferson's home and primary plantation, Monticello, located 3 miles (5 km) southeast of the city, is, along with the University of Virginia, a UNESCO World Heritage Site, each attracting thousands of tourists from across the country every year.

 Subscribe Your Email for Newsletter